 Our editorial policy is to report on the principal sustainability activities of Tokio Marine Group in fiscal 2020 to all of our stakeholders.
+2-2 Tokio Marine Group's Social Initiatives

-Overview of Group Sustainability Reporting
+3.1 Overview of Group Sustainability Reporting

 We introduce the Tokio Marine Group Overview of Group Sustainability Reporting and sustainability communication tools.